Apology to Tasmanian Aboriginal People

 A printable version is available to download here (PDF 51 KB).
 The full text is available below.

 We are here today on the lands of Tasmanian Aboriginal people, the traditional owners and custodians of the land and waterways of lutruwita (Tasmania).
 We wish to pay our deepest respects to Tasmanian Aboriginal people, and Elders past and present.
 The Tasmanian Museum and Art Gallery sits on the land of the Muwinina and Mumirimina people, who once lived in the Hobart region.
-We wish to pay our respects to all of these people, and acknowledge their sovereignties in land and sea, never ceded.
+We wish to pay our respects to all of these people, and acknowledge their sovereignties in land and sea and sky, never ceded.

 To belong to a place for tens of thousands of years is something non-Aboriginal Tasmanians are only beginning to comprehend.
 We acknowledge the beauty of this land and the way the river upon which we live, and kunanyi that watches over us here in Hobart, have shaped our lives and the lives of all who have come before us.
 We see that belonging lives at the heart of responsibility and connection.